 Nodules and cysts are the most severe forms of acne, which unfortunately usually result in damage to skin such as permanent scarring.
 “If you have large, painful, under the skin bumps, known as cysts, you may need more of a treatment than what you can get over-the-counter,” says Zeichner.
 “A board-certified dermatologist can talk to you about prescription topical or even oral medications that can be effective.”
 It’s also extremely important to visit your derm as soon as possible because the faster you treat the areas, the less scarring you will incur.

 For those who do have leftover acne scars, brightening products like vitamin C and niacinamide are effective at treating them.
-Try using a high percentage vitamin C, like the Triple C Lightning Liquid, which contains a whopping 20.5% of fresh ascorbic acid (AKA vitamin C) and really helps to lighten any hyperpigmentation.
+Try using an optimal percentage vitamin C, like the Good (Skin) Days C’s The Day Serum, which contains 10% of fresh ascorbic acid (AKA vitamin C) and with regular use, helps to lighten any hyperpigmentation.
+This formula also contains ginseng, mushroom extracts and camu camu (which has 40x more vitamin C content than oranges!) to help smooth and refine skin tone and texture further.
 For deeper pitted scars, dermarolling has shown to be effective and you can read our in depth guide here.